 - To fulfil and monitor our statutory responsibilities, including equality and public safety legislation.

 - To fulfil and monitor our statutory and professional responsibility in relation to the protection and care of others, including but not confined to children and vulnerable adults.

 - To enable us to contact others in the event of an emergency.
 We will assume that you have checked with the individuals before you supply their contact details to us.

 We consider the processing of your personal information for these purposes to be either necessary for the performance of our contractual obligations with you (e.g. to manage your education, student experience and welfare while studying at IICP College), or necessary for compliance with a legal obligation (e.g. reporting to QQI), or necessary for the performance of tasks we carry out in the public interest (e.g. teaching and placements), or necessary for the pursuit of the legitimate interests of the College or an external organisation (e.g. to enable your access to external services).
 We require you to provide us with any information we reasonably ask for to enable us to administer your student contract.
 If we require your consent for any specific use of your personal information, we will collect it at the appropriate time and you can withdraw this at any time.
-However, in the event that such withdrawal affects our ability to provide services to you (including the administration of any Courses) or comply with our legal obligations, you will be unable to remain registered as a learner with IICP and we may not be able to complete certain processes for you.
+However, in the event that such withdrawal affects our ability to provide services to you (including the administration of any Courses) or comply with our legal or professional obligations, you will be unable to remain registered as a learner with IICP and we may not be able to complete certain processes for you.

 Who will my personal information be shared with?

 As described above, your personal information is provided to IICP College and not to any individual within the college.
 In addition, it is shared as permitted or required by law, on a considered and confidential basis, with a range of external organisations, including but not conf the following:

 - QQI.
 IICP College provides to the Statutory Body, Qualifications and Quality Ireland, student details, assessment results and PPSN numbers.
 This is required in order to process examination results.